However, that’s not true at all.

-So, limiting your phone usage can keep you safe, more present and more productive.
+So, limiting your phone usage can keep you safe, more mindful, and more productive.

-To limit your phone usage, I highly recommend 2 apps:
+To limit your phone usage, I highly recommend two apps:

 - Forest.
 My all-time favorite.
 Plan a tree every time you’re not using your phone!
 Stay focused, be present.

 - My phone time.
-(If you’re an iOS user, try Moment) In January, when I started using this one, I realized I was spending THREE HOURS A DAY on Instagram!
+(If you’re an iOS user, try Moment) A couple of years ago, when I used this one for the first time, I realized I was spending THREE HOURS A DAY on Instagram.
 It was eye-opening.
-You should totally try this one.

 13. Listen to or read something inspiring

-I’ve been meaning to build this habit for months now and even though I haven’t kept a perfect score for days, I can guarantee that this makes a difference on the way I approach my business and life in general.
+I’ve meant to build this habit for months now, and even though I haven’t kept a perfect score for days, I can guarantee that this makes a difference in the way I approach my business and life in general.

 Three of my favorite Ted Talks ever to feel inspired: